spyren/Mecrisp-Cube/README.md

 Append `?ts=4` to the URL to change the tab-size.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/spyren/Mecrisp-Cube/tags).

-### v1.0.0 Initial Release
-* USART0 default terminal console, 115200 Baud, 20 KiB Rx buffer
-* USB-CDC secondary terminal console, type `cdc` to change console, back with `uart`.
-* 512 KiB Flash dictionary, 60 KiB RAM dictionary
-### v1.2.2 FatFs/BLE/RTOS Release
-* CMSIS-RTOS, FreeRTOS Kernel V10.2.1
-* FatFs R0.12c, some Unix like command line tools
-* BLE Cable Replacement Service.
-### v1.3.3 FatFs/BLE/RTOS/vi Release
-* CMSIS-RTOS, FreeRTOS Kernel V10.2.1
-* FatFs R0.12c, some Unix like command line tools
-* BLE Cable Replacement Service.
-* tiny vi - part of BusyBox
-### v1.4.1 OLED/FlashDrive Release
-* Mecrisp-Stellaris RA
-* Flash Drive
-* OLED driver, I2C, timer, RTC
-* Markdown docs
-### v1.4.3 F405 Release
-* Own Tags for F405 and WB55 chips
-* `0:/etc/rc.local` startup script
-* 2 MiB flash drive for F405
-### v1.5.0 FPU Release
-* Support for Floating-Point Unit
-* EPD driver
-* Watchdog and Asserts
-### v1.5.1 Flipper Release
-* LCD driver (Flipper)
-* Docu on GitHub

 ## Authors

 * **Peter Schmid** - *Initial work* - [Mecrisp Cube](https://spyr.ch/twiki/bin/view/MecrispCube)
 * **Matthias Koch** - *Forth on ARM Cortex M0/M4* - [Mecrisp Stellaris](http://mecrisp.sourceforge.net/)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project *Mecrsip-Cube* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project *4TH Calculator* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-*Mecrsip-Cube* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*4TH Calculator* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with *Mecrsip-Cube*.
+You should have received a copy of the GNU General Public License along with *4TH Calculator*.
 If not, see http://www.gnu.org/licenses/.

 ## Acknowledgments